briandenicola/azure-multi-region-proof-of-concept/docs/infrastructure.md

 VERBOSE: 12:24:15 - Checking deployment status in 21 seconds
 VERBOSE: 12:24:36 - Checking deployment status in 20 seconds
 ...
-VERBOSE: Record set 'management.scm.apim' was created in Private DNS zone 'bjdazure.tech'.The record set is empty.
+VERBOSE: Record set 'management.scm.apim' was created in Private DNS zone 'bjd.demo'.The record set is empty.
 Use Add-AzPrivateDnsRecordConfig to add A records to it and Set-AzDnsRecordSet to save your changes.
-VERBOSE: After you create A records in this record set you will be able to query them in DNS using the FQDN 'management.scm.apim.bjdazure.tech.'
+VERBOSE: After you create A records in this record set you will be able to query them in DNS using the FQDN 'management.scm.apim.bjd.demo.'

-Id                : /subscriptions/69dafa76-bad9-48a7-a96a-e1f25830a5b0/resourceGroups/pipefish-47182_canadacentral_infra_rg/providers/Microsoft.Network/privateDnsZones/bjdazure.tech/A/management.scm.apim
+Id                : /subscriptions/69dafa76-bad9-48a7-a96a-e1f25830a5b0/resourceGroups/pipefish-47182_canadacentral_infra_rg/providers/Microsoft.Network/privateDnsZones/bjd.demo/A/management.scm.apim
 Name              : management.scm.apim
-ZoneName          : bjdazure.tech
+ZoneName          : bjd.demo
 ResourceGroupName : pipefish-47182_canadacentral_infra_rg
 Ttl               : 3600
 Etag              : 56296d26-2ced-4294-9309-da4eab0d1f14